How Does Distance Education Work?

 - work at your own pace, on a schedule that suits your individual needs

-- register for a single course or enrol in an undergraduate or graduate degree, diploma or certificate program
+- register for a single course or enroll in an undergraduate or graduate degree, diploma or certificate program

 AU employs a broad spectrum of distance learning methods and relies on a variety of information technologies to deliver course materials and instruction to students.
 These include the use of multi-media, online activities, print materials, web, e-mail, Internet, CD-Rom, computer software, audio/video conferencing, audio/video tapes and TV or radio.
 Any particular course might use a combination of delivery methods.
 If you register for an online course, you will need access to a computer with an Internet connection.
 Learn more about course delivery.